mlveggo/balena-cli/LMB_Notes_to_self.md

   types and architectures from the fleet; reject device-specific template files or project resolutions; build local images with the correct architecture tags (MVP+1?); deploy the images to the fleet as a single release
+    * This is the same as above, just forcing the build.
+Shouldn't be special/difficult/different in any way.

+* TODO: What about cases in which we pass the image explicitly: `balena deploy my-fleet my-image`?
+    * For a multi-arch fleet, this shouldn't be allowed at all, I think.
+        * Or this refers to the tag-less image name?
+And as long as the passed image has tags for the required archs that's fine?
+    * For legacy fleets, we'd like to keep backwards compatibility, so one should be allowed to pass the image.

 ### Push